 Note: Click once on the symbol pin, once at each vertex and once on the destination pin to add a wire between two pins.
-ECS will let the user know that a net can be attached to a port by highlighting it with a red square.
+ECS will let the user decide whether to use the autorouter or to manually place the signals on the page.